 First responders are paramedics, emergency medical technicians, police officers, firefighters, and employees directly supporting police and fire departments such as 911 dispatchers.
 The brave medical personnel and staff of the emergency services of the hospitals and health facilities that are treating COVID-19 patients shall be deemed first responders for the purpose of being eligible for grants from the COVID-19 Emergency Response Fund.

-To learn more, verify eligibility or donate to the fund, visit the First Responders Children's Foundation website.
+To verify eligibility, donate to the fund, or learn more, visit the First Responders Children's Foundation website.